skuodi/StarlinkFob_Peplinkv3/README.md

 ```

 - The API does not expose any function to find out how long a button has been pressed until it is released.
 So to achieve the requested beep-on-long-press functionality, interrupts are necessary to provide flexibility in handling and it should be possible to use them on all buttons
+- The use of interrupts for user inputs causes frequent interruption to the scheduling of tasks, causing the device to crash.
+Thus the use of interrupts is infeasible.

 ### 6. Home page rendering issue